-"Wow, this is...impressive," Harry murmured, staring at the spread in front of him.
-"If I knew therapy involved feeling like I was dining at the Ritz, I would have started ages ago."
+"Wow, this is … impressive," Harry murmured, staring at the spread in front of him.
+"If I'd known therapy involved feeling like I was dining at the Ritz, I would have started ages ago."
 He paused.
 "Though I suppose the prices are similar.
 Seriously, you charge a fortune."

-"People pay for the quality they want," Tom returned, lightly.
-Harry's lips thinned.
+"People pay for the quality they want," Riddle returned lightly.

 "Aren't you supposed to be encouraging me to think happy, optimistic thoughts and not express such cynicism at the state of the world?"

-"Would you believe me if I did advocate such a worldview considering we both know of the monsters that lurk in the dark?
-But, of course, Harry.
+"Would you believe me if I did advocate such a worldview, considering we both know of the monsters that lurk in the dark?
+But of course, Harry.
 I can oblige.
-Voldemort, you see, is just a misunderstood tragic little boy and maybe if he was hugged more he would be doing my job as an upstanding member of the society instead."
+Voldemort, you see, was just a misunderstood, tragic little boy and maybe if he'd been hugged more as a child, he would be doing my job as an upstanding member of society instead."

 "And yet you appear almost amused.
 Maybe we'll find ourselves getting on sometime."
 Riddle tipped his glass a little as if in toast to that, before setting his wine down and leaning over to serve up the food.
 "You can't look into people's minds for a living without gaining a grim sense of humour."

 Well, he supposed that was true, even if the reference to going into people's minds made his insides twist.
-He knew Tom didn't mean it in that way, but...hell, he managed to slip such comments in often enough, inadvertently, for it to jolt him every so often.
+He knew Riddle didn't mean it that way, but … hell.
+He managed to slip enough such comments in, inadvertently, for it to jolt him every so often.

-He tried some of the meat instead, feeling flavour melt in his mouth.
+He tried some of the meat, feeling the flavour melt in his mouth.

-"It's delicious," Harry mumbled, swallowing, receiving a smile in response as Tom tucked into his own meal.
+Harry swallowed.
+"It's delicious," he mumbled, receiving a smile in response as Riddle tucked into his own meal.
 "Where did you learn to cook?
-And what is this anyway, I don't recognise the taste?"
+And what is this, anyway; I don't recognise the taste?"